vmagnin/gtk-fortran-extra/README.md

 * `my_fast_app`: a gtk-fortran application for fast computations (ideally < 1 second).
 In that case, you can use the [GtkApplication API](https://docs.gtk.org/gtk4/class.Application.html).
 The `activate()` GUI callback function will call the scientific computing subroutine and draw the GUI and the graphical result.
 In the present case, it draws a [Lorenz attractor](https://en.wikipedia.org/wiki/Lorenz_system), with three planar views and a text view.
 The command line version will simply print the x, y, z position of the final point.
 * `my_long_app`: a gtk-fortran application for long computations, with a picture that is updated regularly.
 In that case you can not declare a GtkApplication: you must manage the events of the GLib main loop to keep the GUI reactive during the computation.
 The application is drawing a [Buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot).
 The command line version will finally save a picture in [portable pixmap format (PPM)](https://en.wikipedia.org/wiki/Netpbm#File_formats).
+* `unknown_pleasures/`: a Fortran generator of figures similar to the iconic Joy Division's *Unknown Pleasures* cover.

 You can see the windows of those apps in the `screenshots/` directory.